hashicorp/terraform-provider-azurerm/website/docs/d/iothub_dps_shared_access_policy.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the IotHub Shared Access Policy.
+* `name` - Specifies the name of the IotHub Shared Access Policy.

-* `resource_group_name` - (Required) Specifies the name of the resource group under which the IotHub Shared Access Policy resource exists.
+* `resource_group_name` - Specifies the name of the resource group under which the IotHub Shared Access Policy resource exists.

-* `iothub_dps_name` - (Required) Specifies the name of the IoT Hub Device Provisioning service to which the Shared Access Policy belongs.
+* `iothub_dps_name` - Specifies the name of the IoT Hub Device Provisioning service to which the Shared Access Policy belongs.

 ## Attributes Reference